foundata/guidelines/ansible-style-guide.md

 * [Use tags with caution](https://redhat-cop.github.io/automation-good-practices/#_use_tags_cautiously_either_for_roles_or_for_complete_purposes).
 * [Use the verbosity parameter with debug statements](https://redhat-cop.github.io/automation-good-practices/#_use_the_verbosity_parameter_with_debug_statements).
 * Use Jinja templates for generating text and semi-structured data, not for creating structured data.
+* Specify file permissions using symbolic notation with the octal equivalent as a trailing comment for clarity.
+Example: `mode: "u=rw,g=r,o=r" # 0644`.
+This improves readability by showing intent (who can do what) while preserving the familiar numeric representation for quick reference.